Barile-Macchia resolutions: Barile-Macchia matchings

 As we see in the statement of Theorem \ref{thm:alltypes}, the classification of potentially-type-2 elements in terms of bridges and true gaps is relatively simpler than that of type-2 elements (assuming one can identify bridges and true gaps).
 In what follows, we introduce a class of ideals whose type-2 and potentially-type-2 elements coincide.

-\begin{definition} A monomial ideal $I$ is called \textit{bridge-friendly} if there exists a total ordering $(>_I)$ on $\G(I)$ such that all potentially-type-2 elements are type-2.
-In other words, $I$ is called bridge-friendly with respect to $(>_I)$ if a subset $\sigma$ is type-2 whenever $\sigma$ has a bridge not dominating any true gaps. \end{definition}
+\begin{definition} A monomial ideal $I$ is called \textit{bridge-friendly} if there exists a total ordering $(>_I)$ on $\G(I)$ such that all potentially-type-2 subsets of $\G(I)$ are type-2.
+In other words, $I$ is bridge-friendly if a subset $\sigma$ of $\G(I)$ is type-2 exactly when it has a bridge not dominating any true gaps. \end{definition}

-Critical subsets of a bridge-friendly ideals can be characterized in a nice way.
+The critical subsets associated with bridge-friendly ideals can be characterized in a nice way.
+This follows from Theorem \ref{thm:alltypes}.

-\begin{corollary} If $I$ is bridge-friendly, then all critical subsets of $\G(I)$ are the ones with no bridges and no true gaps. \end{corollary} \begin{proof} Let $I$ be a bridge-friendly ideal.
-Then critical subsets are exactly the ones that are neither type-1 not potentially-type-2.
-Therefore, by Theorem \ref{thm:alltypes}, they are the subsets with no bridges and no true gaps. \end{proof}
+\begin{corollary} If $I$ is bridge-friendly, then the critical subsets of $\G(I)$ are exactly the ones with no bridges and no true gaps. \end{corollary}

+This nice characterization of critical subsets of bridge-friendly ideals allows us to understand their minimal free resolutions.

+\begin{theorem} If $I$ is bridge-friendly with respect to $(>_I)$, then the corresponding Barile-Macchia resolution of $R/I$ is minimal. \end{theorem}